Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

     return p_luo_rudy_system;
 }
 ```
-where the parameter names can be seen by looking in the auto-generated model .cpp files.
 For more flexibility in tagging new parameters and adjusting what gets generated, see the
 [Code Generation From CellML Guide](https://chaste.github.io/docs/user-guides/code-generation-from-cellml/).

 * Make a second test method within the tutorial .hpp file and convert it to the analogous monodomain problem - you only need to change 'Bi/bi' to 'Mono/mono'.